gestivalet/machine-learning/Udacity_Starbucks_DScapstone/README.md

 # Udacity DS Nanodegree Capstone Project

 ## Description
-According to the task description provided by Starbucks and Udacity, "_This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+According to the task description provided by Starbucks and Udacity,
+> "_This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.
 Not all users receive the same offer, and that is the challenge to solve with this data set.
 Your task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.
 Every offer has a validity period before the offer expires.
 As an example, a BOGO offer might be valid for only 5 days.
 You'll see in the data set that informational offers have a validity period even though these ads are merely providing information about a product; for example, if an informational offer has 7 days of validity, you can assume the customer is feeling the influence of the offer for 7 days after receiving the advertisement._" **Source: project description**.

+Therefore, this represents a typical problem any retailer faces, where it has to keep its customers engaged by sending them offers and promotions.

+For more information on the dataset provided, check file `Starbucks_Capstone_notebook_part1`, which contains the data exploration steps.

 ## Goal